Skip to content

 )

-from my_device import MyDevice # your modelled Component / device entrypoint
+from my_device import MyDevice # your modelled Component / device object

 async def main() -> int: